biku1998/ipl-dashboard/README.md

 2. Create a backend API to server the data

-3. Load the data into the database by calling the backend API using python

-4. Client side app to consume the data
+3. Client side app to consume the data

 ## Tech used